saarthak2002/haiku_cam/README.md

 ### Acknowledgements
 *Raspberry-ili9225spi by nopnop2002* [[Link](https://github.com/nopnop2002/Raspberry-ili9225spi)]

+*GPT-4 Turbo by OpenAI [[Link](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo)]*

 ### Future work
 - Design and 3D print an enclosure for the device to replace the present Lego enclosure
 - Make framing the shot easier and write an application that converts the stored image and poem history into a well-presented format
+- Add a thermal printer to print the poems- kind of like a polaroid